 • Further damage to the supply line

-Keep in mind that repairing a leaking toilet supply line is often about the process of elimination.
-It’s not always easy to tell where the leak is coming from, so repairing the leak can be about eliminating problem areas on the toilet supply line – such as bad washers, the fittings, or even the line itself.
+Repairing a leaking toilet supply line is often a process of elimination, as it’s not always easy to tell where the leak is coming from.
+Problem areas that are eliminated first are bad washers, the fittings, or even the line itself.
+We’ll explain it all in this in-depth guide.

 What is a Toilet Supply Line?